AndersDeath/diary2/000-current.md

 # 15 März - Freitag - Berlin - 542 Tag der Einwanderung - Warm Sunny

 So, I visited a meetup Ironhach.
 I watched several presentation of people tha finished learning in that bootcamp.
 It was nice and funny.
 I will do some articles and posts about it next week.
 Besides that I didn't feel well in the morning and could do a lot of things.
+Surely I tried but could not.